inasafe/inasafe-doc/docs/source/user-docs/application-help/converter.rst

 Shakemaps are useful for carrying out contingency planning for the event of an earthquake.
-Normally these are distributed as grid.xml files which are not usable in InaSAFE or QGIS.
-This tool will import a grid.xml file as a GEOTIFF file from where it can be used within InaSAFE.
+Normally these are distributed as grid.xml files which are not usable in |project_name| or QGIS.
+This tool will import a grid.xml file as a GEOTIFF file from where it can be used within |project_name|.

 Two different interpolation algorithms can be used during the import process - ``Nearest Neighbour`` and ``Inverse Distance``.
-After the conversion, the tool automatically creates InaSAFE keyword metadata for the layer so that it can be used immediately for analysis.
+After the conversion, the tool automatically creates |project_name| keyword metadata for the layer so that it can be used immediately for analysis.

 .. figure:: /static/user-docs/converter.*
    :scale: 75 %